 Another concern plaguing stakeholders is responsibility and ownership for the compliance of this regulation.

 Compliance and regulation challenges, like GDPR, are typically owned by an organisation’s legal team.
-However, as touched on about, technical implementation is the other part to the GDPR puzzle.
+However, as touched on about, the technical implementation is the other part to the GDPR puzzle.
 IT teams are responsible for the devices, services and systems that generate and process the data.
 As such, the IT team have a strong role to play ensuring a business not only complies with GDPR but data protection in general.
 In fact, under the regulation, CIOs and their teams are usually considered “data processors” – and so already carry a level of responsibility as stated within the agreement.

 And yet, in truth, the ultimate responsibility lies with the CEO and business owners – not everyone is aware of this.
 As the central figure of the organisation, it is only right that this same person is responsible for protecting the rights of the data subject.
 Under GDPR, these persons would be considered the data controller.
 Therefore, the business’ owners – all the way up to the CEO – should be held accountable for the protection of information of any kind, including personal data.